pixelmatix/SmartMatrix/README.md

     - May see some libraries failing, e.g. in AnimatedGIFs sketch with a large panel and high color depth, calling SD.begin() after matrix.begin() results in "No SD Card" error, likely because there was not enough RAM (specifically DMA-capable RAM) available for the SD library.
 Moving the matrix.begin() call later works as the SmartMatrix Library adapts its DMA descriptor memory usage to the amount of DMA RAM available.
 Also using the new `dmaRamToKeepFreeBytes` parameter when calling matrix.begin() will try to keep that amount of DMA RAM free.
 The SD Library requires around 28000 bytes free, so you can call `matrix.begin(28000)` before SD.begin().
   * Need a ~10ms delay between matrix.begin() and drawing to backgroundLayer or starting scrolling text (or drawing to indexed layer?) or initial drawing will not be displayed or might be corrupted (e.g. scrolling text shown on top of previous position of text)
     - Is this because the first call to matrixCalcCallback() from refresh will be skipped by the calcRefreshRateDivider?
-  * Refresh buffer reduction in 1/2 if possible (only uint8_t size data is required in I2S buffer but uint16_t is currently used when used with SmartLED Shield circuit)
   * AnimatedGIFs sketch is a bit fragile because of the ESP32 SD library
     * In general, resetting a sketch while the SD library is connected to the SD card can result communication with the SD card not working after reset - fix it with a power cycle
   * AnumatedGIFs sketch could have performance improved: there's a lot of time spent waiting for a swapBuffers() call to complete, as it needs to wait for the next frame transition, which is just wasting time if the frame rate is set relatively low to allow more sketch CPU time for GIF decoding).